2qx/vermont.cool/empathy/README.md

   path: /empathy/football.jpg
 ---

+# A Pandemic of Apathy

-# A letter to Vermont's healthcare professionals
+##  A letter to Vermont's healthcare professionals

-2025-11-05
+November 5th, 2025

 TiSSSSSSSSSSSSSSSSSSst!! 🐍,

 Sorry to "tisst" at you all like a snake.
-I know that's not a typical Vermont greeting, but I'm a bit of an outlier.
-In my travels, I noticed this *tissing* can be a very versatile way of code signaling or getting someone's attention.
+It's not a typical Vermont greeting, but *tissing* can be a very versatile way of code signaling or getting someone's attention.
 Since it's not an expression used in Vermont, it can be our code word for thissss.

 Attention is scarce; everyone is busy.
-So I'll get straight to it as directly as I can.
+So we'll get straight to it as directly as we can.

-I've run across a small problem in the future.
-It's so small it may seem insignificant or non-existent, but I'm asking you to start considering the potential of this small problem―right about now.
+There may be a small problem in the future.
+It's so small it may seem insignificant or non-existent, but it's time to start considering the potential of this small problem―right about now.

+The calculus of this problem has been well known for fifty years.
+This letter is a restatement of that calculus in our current context.

 ## A terminal feedback loop